 Eating processed foods

-Processed foods aren't just microwave meals and other ready meals.
+Processed foods are not just microwave meals and ready meals.

 A processed food is any food that has been altered in some way during preparation.

 Not all processed foods are unhealthy but some processed foods may contain high levels of salt, sugar and fat.